Alpha Gamma Kappa: Symbols and traditions

-The fraternity's colors are cardinal and gold and its jewel is the white pearl.
+The fraternity's colors are cardinal and gold, and its jewel is the white pearl.
 The white rose is the official flower of the fraternity.
 Its color represents purity and truth, while its beauty and fragrance symbolize the affection and friendship of the brothers.
 Annually, chapters hold a spring White Rose Ball.

-Its badge is diamond-shaped, trimmed in gold with the Greek letters ΑΓΚ appearing in gold and surmounting a skull and crossbones in gold on a background on black onyx.
+Its badge is diamond-shaped, trimmed in gold with the Greek letters ΑΓΚ appearing in gold and surmounting a skull and crossbones in gold on a background of black onyx.
 On the back of the badge is the motto Pedis Studium or "Zeal for the Foot."
 The pledge pin is a triangle of cardinal with the winged foot of Mercury in the center.

-Asclepius, the Greek demigod of medicine and healing holds a special place in Alpha Gamma Kappa tradition and symbolism.
+Asclepius, the Greek demigod of medicine and healing, holds a special place in Alpha Gamma Kappa tradition and symbolism.
 The pledge manual of the fraternity is named The Asklepian.
 Each year on or near November 7, chapters hold a celebration known as Asclepius Day with a festive party or event.
 The Roman god Mercury is the Patron of Alpha Gamma Kappa.
 His winged sandal is a prominent symbol, displayed on the fraternity's coat-of-arms and the pledge pin.

 The fraternity flag is rectangular and divided into three equal sections.
 The first and third sections are cardinal, with the middle section being white.
 In the middle section is the coat of arms of the fraternity.
 The flag is used only during ritualistic ceremonies and on special occasions.